mariagubina/rep/README.md

-# Allele-specific binding & expression Nextflow pipeline
+# Nextflow pipeline for detecting changes in allele-specific binding & expression events

 This repository contains a reproducible pipeline for detecting allele-specific SNPs in RNA-seq, ChIP-seq, or ATAC-seq data.
 It includes two workflows: